 Cluster Events Hub

-Filter and search Kubernetes events, correlate with failing pods, and prioritize warning patterns.
+Filter and search Kubernetes events in real time, correlate with failing pods, and surface warning patterns before they escalate.

-One dashboard for cluster events, pod diagnostics, topology views, and AI-driven root-cause analysis.
-Resolve incidents faster without switching tools.
+A single dashboard for cluster events, pod diagnostics, service topology, and AI-driven root-cause analysis.
+Resolve incidents faster—without jumping between tools.

-A practical incident workflow blending observability with AI recommendations.
+A practical incident workflow that blends observability with AI-powered recommendations.

-Filter and search Kubernetes events, correlate with failing pods, and prioritize warning patterns.
+Filter and search Kubernetes events in real time, correlate with failing pods, and surface warning patterns before they escalate.

-Status, conditions, events, and logs in one drill-down panel for any pod.
+Status, conditions, events, restart history, and live logs in one drill-down panel.
+No more switching between kubectl commands.

-Open Cluster Events and identify warnings, pressure, and failing pods.
+Open Cluster Events to identify warnings, resource pressure, and failing pods at a glance.

-Inspect a problematic pod for logs, event history, and container state.
+Drill into a problematic pod to view logs, event history, container state, and restart reasons.

-Run AI Analyze to get probable root cause and remediation strategy.
+Run AI Analyze to get a probable root cause and step-by-step remediation strategy.

-Validate impact via topology and cluster health before acting.
+Check impact via the service topology map and cluster health overview before taking action.

 git clone https://github.com/bwalia/kubepilot.git